MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee.md

 ### Does your organization use Active Directory?

-If your organization synchronizes user accounts to Office 365 from a local Active Directory environment, you must delete and restore those user accounts in your local Active Directory service.
-You can't delete or restore them in Office 365.
+If your organization synchronizes user accounts to Microsoft 365 from a local Active Directory environment, you must delete and restore those user accounts in your local Active Directory service.
+You can't delete or restore them in Microsoft 365.

 For instructions, see this article: [Delete a User Account](https://go.microsoft.com/fwlink/?linkid=841808).